nhoening/StoSim/doc/tut/stochastic.rst

     |   0.8        |   100|   200     |   5     |   1               |   1     |   1     |   5     | |   10 |
     --------------------------------------------------------------------------------------------------------

+.. note:: Note that if you add more results using remote hosts,
+          you should keep on using the ``--more`` option together with ``--results``, such that the data folder doesn't get cleaned out (and you would thus lose the runs you already made)